Tampa Criminal Defense Attorney

 Tampa criminal defense lawyer Ben Stechschulte can help identify ways to introduce doubt into your guilt.
 He can also help you to raise affirmative defenses such as the stand your ground defense.
 In addition, he can advance arguments such as a violation of your constitutional rights against unlawful search and seizure that will keep evidence out of court so that the prosecution cannot prove a case against you.

 In some cases, state court criminal matters can be settled without a trial; the defendant can plea bargain to lesser charges and a lesser sentence at the discretion of the state attorney’s office and the prosecutor assigned to your case.
-Clearwater criminal defense attorney Ben Stechschulte will help you negotiate a plea bargain if this is the right course of action for your case.
+Criminal defense attorney Ben Stechschulte helps clients throughout Florida including Tampa, St. Pete, Clearwater, and Orlando.
+We will help you negotiate a plea bargain if this is the right course of action for your case.

 Contact Stechschulte Nell